rollkit/docs/guides/full-node.md

-# Full and sequencer node rollup setup
+# Full node rollup setup

 <!-- markdownlint-disable MD033 -->
 <script setup>
 import constants from '../.vitepress/constants/constants.js'
 </script>

-This guide will cover how to set up the GM World rollup example as a multi-node network using a full and sequencer node.
+This guide will cover how to set up a full node to run alongside a sequencer node.

 ## Running a local DA network {#running-local-da}

-In this demo, we'll be using the local-da setup used in [GM World](../tutorials/gm-world)

 To set up a local DA network node: